miruji/GASS/README.md

 end
 ```
 local func & proc rule
+> Local or otherwise temporary func or proc are used as areas for stubs, or code for variables, etc. if no need to go beyond a certain section of code
 ```
-\\ local or otherwise temporary func || proc are used as areas for stubs, or code for variables, etc.
-\\ if no need to go beyond a certain section of code

 proc test:
   a = :
     return 10